 In version 2.07 and higher, conditional expressions are supported.
 These are well-known in programming languages and have the form "logical expression ? expression 1 : expression 2".
 For example, the expression max(x, y) could be written as the conditional expression: (x > y ? x : y).
 Besides "?" and ":", the following characters can now also be used: " ", "=", "&", "|", "1".
 You can use "=" or, as in real programming languages, "==" to test if two expressions are equal.
 Similarly, "&" and "|" (meaning 'and' and 'or') can appear single or double, with the same meaning.
 The exclamation mark "!" stands for 'not'.
 Therefore, "x > y" can also be written "!(x

 FuncXY is a free software application from the Teaching & Training Tools subcategory, part of the Education category.

-FuncXY (version 2.14) has a file size of 3.57 MB and is available for download from our website.
+FuncXY (version 2.16) is available for download from our website.

 Just click the green Download button above to start.
 Until now the program was downloaded 1 times.

 We already checked that the download link to be safe, however for your own protection we recommend that you scan the downloaded software with your antivirus.